Skip to main content

 • Sponsors: (Prime) Alissandra Murray, Malloy, Hegner, Horrigan, Haskins, Harvey, Fellows, Manohar, Lucas, LaMontagne

-• Committee: Commerce and Consumer Affairs
+• Committee: House Commerce and Consumer Affairs

 • Status: Inexpedient to Legislate